 |Atorvastatin side effects|

-Side effects of Atorvastatin 20 mg: May include abdominal pain, abnormal heartbeat, accidental injury, acne, allergic reaction, amnesia, back pain, black stools, bleeding, breast enlargement, changes in eyesight,
+Side effects of Atorvastatin 10 mg: May include abdominal pain, abnormal heartbeat, accidental injury, acne, allergic reaction, amnesia, back pain, black stools, bleeding, breast enlargement, changes in eyesight, changes in taste

 |Disclaimer | Why Generic Drugs? | Generic Pharmacy